INDIVIDUALIZED GUIDANCE TO GET YOU THROUGH THE STORM TALK TO SARAH TURNER

 Types of Alimony in Tennessee

-Alimony can take several forms, including rehabilitative, temporary, transitional, and long-term support.
+Tennessee has four (4) types of alimony that may be awarded to either spouse during and as a result of a divorce.
+The four (4) types of alimony are rehabilitative alimony, transitional alimony, alimony in futuro, and alimony in solido.
 The type of alimony awarded will depend on the nature of the marriage and the circumstances of both spouses.
 Understanding the various types is critical for any individual navigating the divorce process.

 Rehabilitative Alimony